Roanoke station (Virginia)

-Roanoke station is a train station in Roanoke, Virginia, the current terminus of Amtrak's Northeast Regional line.
+Roanoke station is a train station in Roanoke, Virginia, the current southern terminus of Amtrak's Northeast Regional line.
 Built in 2017, it follows several other Roanoke passenger stations that operated from the 1850s to 1979.
-The unstaffed station consists of a single high-level platform with no station building or waiting room available for passengers.
+The unstaffed station consists of a single high-level platform with space for 10 cars.
+There is no station building or waiting room available for passengers.
 All tickets must be purchased in advance; there is no Quik-Trak kiosk at the station.

 History

 Early history

 By the time of its 1852 incorporation, the town of Big Lick was already established as a transportation hub for western Virginia, thanks to its position on the Great Wagon Road and the Wilderness Trail.
 The Virginia and Tennessee Railroad was completed from Lynchburg to Big Lick that same year, and on to Bristol in 1856.
 The Virginia and Tennessee became part of the Atlantic, Mississippi and Ohio Railroad in 1870, which itself emerged from bankruptcy and was renamed as the Norfolk and Western Railway (N&W) in 1882.

 The Shenandoah Valley Railroad was completed to the town (newly renamed Roanoke) from Hagerstown, Maryland, in 1882, and acquired by the N&W in 1890.
 Its unbuilt southern section was eventually completed as the Roanoke and Southern Railroad (the "Punkin Vine") in 1892 and immediately leased to the N&W.

 In 1905, the N&W constructed a station to replace the half-century-old depot.

 The Virginian Railway was completed in 1909; a competitor to the N&W, it ran along a separate route along the Roanoke River.
 The Virginian's Roanoke station, located 1 mile south of the N&W station, served until the end of passenger service in 1956.